 The Parties shall provide their full cooperation in amending and adjusting this Data Processing Agreement in the event of new privacy legislation.

-Upon termination of the Data Processing Agreement, the Processor shall, at the request of the Controller, return the personal data to the Controller and/or shall securely destroy such personal data, except to the extent the Data Processing Agreement, the Agreement or applicable law provides otherwise.
+Upon termination of the Data Processing Agreement, the Processor shall, at the request of the Controller, return the personal data to the Controller and/or shall securely destroy such personal data, except to the extent the Agreement or applicable law provides otherwise.

 APPLICABLE LAW AND DISPUTE RESOLUTION